Most Amazon URLs are long and ugly. This is a problem if you’re an Amazon seller trying to send off-Amazon traffic to your product listing.

+You can integrate with your own domain, to link to your products using branded links.
 As well as adding your brand’s domain to your links, you can create short, share-friendly links and vanity URL slugs.

 If you don’t have your own domain, you can also use our default, share-friendly domain, lncb.me.

-Track the links used in your external marketing campaigns, in order to monitor and compare the traffic coming through each channel.
+With this tool, you can track the links used in your external marketing campaigns, in order to monitor and compare the traffic coming through each channel.

 By creating unique links for different use cases you can get a better idea of which channels are performing and which are not.